 Dreams of God

 The Spirit was invisible, existing alone in the home of all space.
-He piped to Himself the ever‐new, ever‐entertaining song of perfect beatific bliss.
-As He sang through His voice of eternity to Himself, He wondered if aught but Himself were listening and enjoying His song.
-To His astonishment, He felt that He was also the cosmic song and He was the singing.
-Even as thus He thought, lo, He became two: Spirit and nature, positive and negative, man and woman, the peacock and the peahen, stamen and pistil of the flowers, the male gem and the female gem.
+He piped to Himself the ever‐new, ever‐entertaining song of perfect, beati c bliss.
+As He sang through His voice of eternity, He wondered if aught but Himself was listening to His song.
+To His astonishment, He felt that He was the cosmic song itself, and also the singing.
+Even as He thought thus, lo!
+He became two: Spirit and Nature, positive and negative, man and woman, the peacock and the peahen, the stamen and the pistil of the flower — yes, even the male and the female gem.

-All these He became in thought only, as yet.
-All these dualities He only dreamt within Himself, as yet.
-Then He loved His dream of dualities, and He thought: My dream is Reality!
+All these He first became in thought alone.
+He dreamt duality, at first, only within Himself.
+As His joy in dreaming deepened, however, He thought, My dream is Reality!
 My imagination is Truth!

-So this vast cosmic dream became the cosmic soul of nature!
+His vast cosmic dream thus became the cosmic soul of Nature!

-So the dream‐thoughts began to take luminous forms, until all things were created as light.
-Star, man, herb, flower and bee — all shone as living stars in the limitless firmament of His dream.
-Being endowed with motion, they danced and dazzled.
-Behold, the Spirit had become God — the Father Protector of creation.
+So His dream‐thoughts took on luminous form.
+Soon all things manifested light and energy.
+Stars, angels and lower astral beings, herbs, flowers, and bees — all shone as living lights in the limitless firmament of His dream.
+Endowed with motion, all things danced in His shimmering light.
+Behold, the Supreme Spirit had become God: the Father‐Protector of Creation.

 The idea cosmos was born out of the Creator’s desire to be twain.
-The idea cosmos froze into the astral cosmos, and the astral cosmos froze into the gross cosmos.
+That cosmos then froze to become the astral universe.
+And last of all, the astral energy froze and became matter.